-- 1. To elect eight directors to the Board of Directors to serve until the next annual meeting of stockholders or until their respective successors have been elected and qualified; - 2.
-To vote on a non-binding advisory resolution to approve the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement (the "Say on Pay Proposal"); - 3.
-To ratify the appointment of Crowe LLP as our independent registered public accounting firm for the current fiscal year; and - 4.
+- To elect the ten directors named in the accompanying proxy statement to our Board of Directors to serve until the next annual meeting of stockholders or until their respective successors have been elected and qualified; - To vote on a non-binding advisory resolution to approve the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement (the "Say on Pay Proposal"); - 3.
+To approve an amendment to our Second Amended and Restated Certificate of Formation to change the name of the Company from Triumph Bancorp, Inc. to Triumph Financial, Inc. (the "Name Change Proposal"); - 4.
+To ratify the appointment of Crowe LLP as our independent registered public accounting firm for the current fiscal year; and - 5.
 To transact any business as may properly come before the Annual Meeting or any adjournments or postponements.

-We are furnishing our 2019 Annual Report and proxy materials to our stockholders primarily through the Internet this year in accordance with rules adopted by the Securities and Exchange Commission.
-Stockholders of record have been mailed a Notice of Internet Availability of Proxy Materials on or around March 26, 2020, which provides them with instructions on how to vote and how to access the 2019 Annual Report and proxy materials on the Internet.
+We are furnishing our 2021 Annual Report and proxy materials to our stockholders primarily through the Internet this year in accordance with rules adopted by the Securities and Exchange Commission.
+Stockholders of record have been mailed a Notice of Internet Availability of Proxy Materials on or around March 15, 2022, which provides them with instructions on how to vote and how to access the 2021 Annual Report and proxy materials on the Internet.
 It also provides instructions on how to request paper copies of these materials.

-Stockholders of record who previously enrolled in a program to receive electronic versions of the 2019 Annual Report and proxy materials will receive an email notice with details on how to access those materials and how to vote.
+Stockholders of record who previously enrolled in a program to receive electronic versions of the 2021 Annual Report and proxy materials will receive an email notice with details on how to access those materials and how to vote.